-Today we start our three-part series on false break strategies by saying “Trade The Bull Trap.”
+Today we start our three-part series on false break strategies learning how to trade and outsmart the bull trap.
 No, the bull trap is not meant to trap live bulls.
 However, the bull trap is set up for a different kind of bull – the naive buyer on the forex market.
 Sometimes, buyers are easily sucked into an uptrend,thinking it’s safe to enter a trade.
 Then,much to their shock and horror, the bears springs out of nowhere and drag the price down, leaving the bulls with the tails between their legs.
 That’s what the bull trap does to naïve bulls.
 It lulls them into a false sense of security, and then pulls their legs from underneath them.

 But first things first:

 What Really is a Bull Trap?

 Well, a bull trap is a contraption set up for naïve bulls in the uptrend.
 You see,the price surges through or breaks through the resistance barrier and heads for the hills so to speak.
 The sad part about this sordid mess is that naïve bulls, looking to make a quick buck fall for this sucker punch.
 They’re like “hmmmmm………The market looks very promising .How about we cash in right now while the iron is hot?”
 Sounds like a good idea right?
 Well unfortunately for the naïve bulls, the uptrend like a Boeing 747 running out fuel across the Atlantic Ocean.